Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Numerical experiments

 We assume that the following IAC series converges absolutely

 The variance of $\Hat{f}_N$ is equivalent to $({\rm IAC}_f/N)\times\mathbb{V}(f(X_0))$ as $N\rightarrow\infty$.
-In our framework, $(X_n)_{n\ge 1}$ are one-dimensional functionals of successive trajectories with integration time $T>0$ (or mean integration time $T$ for RHMC).
+In our framework, $(X_n)_{n\ge 1}$ are one-dimensional functionals of successive trajectories with integration time $T>0$ (or mean integration time $T>0$ for Randomized HMC).
 The unit cost of generating each variable is considered proportional to the number of gradient evaluations, therefore proportional to the integration time.
 To reduce the variance of $\Hat{f}_N$, one can either increase $N$ or increase $T$ to reduce ${\rm IAC}_f(T)/N$.
 Both solutions having linear costs, increasing $T$ is only profitable if it allows for decreasing ${\rm IAC}_f(T)$ at least linearly.
 This motivates the optimization of a rescaled ESS per integration time

-In the sequel, we compare MALT, RHMC and HMC in terms of (coordinate-wise) worst ESS per integration time for various functions.
-Our investigation is composed by explicit computations and numerical comparisons, first on a Gaussian distribution, second on a unimodal Gaussian mixture, third on a multivariate Student's distribution.
-Heterogeneity of scales is considered in each example.
+In the sequel, we compare MALT, GHMC, standard HMC, and Randomized HMC in terms of worst ESS per integration time for various functions.
+We first provide a detailed explicit study of the anisotropic Gaussian model, before presenting the sampling performance of each algorithms on a Bayesian logistic regression model with real data.
+Experiments on a unimodal Gaussian mixture, and a multivariate Student's distribution are also included in \Cref{sec_add_experiments}.

 \begin{subsection}{Gaussian distribution} Assume that $\Phi(\bx)=\sum_{i=1}^d\bx(i)^2/(2\sigma_i^2)$, similarly to \Cref{sec_worst_ACF}.
-We first study and compare the efficiencies of exact trajectories in MALT, RHMC and HMC, for estimating the mean and variance.
+We first derive the explicit trajectories of MALT, RHMC and HMC, and consider the problem of estimating the means and variances of $\Pi$.
 The chains built upon these successive trajectories are obtained by letting $h\rightarrow 0$ in \Cref{alg:malt} for MALT and HMC.
 For RHMC we consider the sequence of positions evaluated at the jumping times of the continuous time process \eqref{eq_randomized_hmc} with full refreshments.

 From \eqref{eq_gaussian_langevin_trajectory}, there exist $c_{i,\gamma}(T)>0$ and IID vectors $(\bxi^n)_{n\ge 1}\sim \mathcal{N}_d(\bfzero_d,\bfI_d)$ such that successive Langevin trajectories are defined as follows, starting from $\bX^0\sim\Pi$